ferrous26/minitest/README.txt

 == DESCRIPTION:

-minitest provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking.
+minitest-macruby-pride provides a complete suite of testing facilities supporting TDD, BDD, mocking, and benchmarking, with a couple extra changes for MacRuby.

 minitest/unit is a small and incredibly fast unit testing framework.
 It provides a rich set of assertions to make your tests clean and